robotology-legacy/qtyarp/README.md

    - qtbase5-dev
    - qtdeclarative5-dev
    - qtmultimedia5-dev
-   - qtdeclarative5-qtquick2-plugin
+   - qml-module-qtquick2
-   - qtdeclarative5-window-plugin
+   - qml-module-qtquick-window2
-   - qtdeclarative5-dialogs-plugin
+   - qml-module-qtmultimedia
-   - qtdeclarative5-qtmultimedia-plugin
+   - qml-module-qtquick-dialogs
-   - qtdeclarative5-controls-plugin
+   - qml-module-qtquick-controls

 Please note that since the Qt5 Debian packaging is quite new, older releases do not have these packages and on some Ubuntu releases the name of the packages could be slightly different.